10 South Beach Diet Terms You Need to KnowArticle posted in: South Beach Living

 7. Good Carbs

 Carbs are limited in Phase 1, but good carbs like whole grain bread, beans and legumes, brown rice and quinoa are part of the diet plan for those in Phases 2 and 3.
 Good carbs are high-fiber foods that digest slowly, avoiding spikes in blood sugar levels.
 Remember to limit foods with no added sugar or salt.
-On days without DIY meals, women add in up to one serving of good carbs, while men can add in up to two servings of good carbs.
+On days with DIY meals, both men and women add in up to three good carbs.
 Here are some of the good carbs you can enjoy:

 - Whole-grain bagel, ½ small or 1 mini